openstack/rally/doc/specs/template.rst

 Primary assignee:
   <launchpad-id or None>

-Can optionally can list additional ids if they intend on doing substantial implementation work on this blueprint.
+Can optionally list additional ids if they intend on doing substantial implementation work on this blueprint.

 Work Items